CovidBriefer/view/README.md

     export default config
     ```

- 2. Build and sync your changes
+ 2. Copy the capacitor config

     ```console
+    npx cap copy ios
+    ```

+ 3. Build and sync your changes

+    ```console
     yarn run build-ios
     ```

- 3. Open XCode, select a device and run it!
+ 4. Open XCode, select a device and run it!

 <ins>Android device or simulator</ins>